Japanese Terrier

 Origin & History

-In Europe, the Japanese Terrier is rarely represented.
-Nevertheless, he enjoys, because of his cheerful nature, increasing popularity.
-Its population was severely decimated during the 2nd World War, but today it is considered secure.
+The Japanese Terrier is rarely found in Europe.
+However, they are becoming increasingly popular due to their cheerful nature.
+Its population was severely decimated during the Second World War, but is now considered to be secure.

-It is believed that Shorthair Fox Terriers arrived in Japan in the 17th century, on merchant ships from Holland.
+It is assumed that short-haired Fox Terriers came to Japan on merchant ships from Holland in the 17th century.
 There they were crossed with native pointing dogs.
-The Japanese Terrier was bred specifically as a lap dog, but also served to catch mice.
+The Japanese Terrier was bred specifically as a lap dog, but was also used to catch mice.

-A small, black dog named "Kuro" from the Noda district, is considered the father of today's Japanese Terrier.
-He in turn resulted from a mating of English Toy Terrier and Toy Bull Terrier.
+A small black dog called "Kuro" from the Noda district is considered to be the father of today's Japanese Terrier.
+This in turn was the result of a cross between the English Toy Terrier and the Toy Bull Terrier.
 A very short-haired Kobe Terrier bitch was mated with "Kuro" and the puppies became known as "Japan Terriers".